 The Chattooga River, with its unique ecology, high rainfall, unusual geology of cliffs, gorges, waterfalls, and steep grades is considered to be in the ”world class” category of rivers.
 The Chattooga is home to a diverse population of wildlife, flora and fauna including species that are endangered.

-The Chattooga was designated a National Wild and Scenic River by Congress in May of 1974.
+The Chattooga was designated a National Wild and Scenic River by Congress on May 10th of 1974.
 This designation was established to protect the river from disturbance by man so that the Chattooga and its corridor provide a clean, litter-free experience for generations to come.
 However, the growth in population in the mountain areas and resulting activities pose a multifaceted danger to the river’s future.

 Help us protect this incredible natural resource!